mparker-landt/Milestone_Project_2/README.md

 # Whack-A-Mole

 Whack-A-Mole is an interactive frontend website created to meet the criteria of the Code Institute Milestone Project 2. \
-The website hosts a game of Whack-a-Mole that has a mole pop up in a random amount of time in a random molehole for which the user has to click.
-Everytime a mole is hit the user score increases.
+The website hosts a game of Whack-a-Mole that has a mole pop-up in a random amount of time in a random mole hole for which the user has to click.
+Every time a mole is hit the user score increases.
 If a mole is not present and the user clicks the hammer HP decreases, if it hits zero the game ends.

 Different mole characters appear after a certain score is reached that can affect the score and hammer HP differently.